akoskm/akoskm.github.io/_posts/2019-09-typescript-practical-example.md

 We can create an interface with a method and share it between `TableRowProps` and `TableProps`.

-We'll use [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) to describe the incoming event of our click handler (*Spoiler alert*: this declaration is wrong, but TypeScript will warn us! 🎉):
+We'll use [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) to describe the incoming event of our click handler (*Spoiler alert*: this declaration is wrong, but TypeScript will warn us 🎉):

 ```
 export interface ProductChangeListener {